EvictionLab/eviction-lab-website/content/updates/research/how-exclusionary-zoning-worsens-poverty-across-city-limits/index.md

 </style>

 <span class="dropcap green">Z</span>oning regulations govern virtually everything about development in our communities.
-If you want to build a new building, zoning codes determine how large it can be, how many parking units it has to include, and even how far it must be set back from the street.
-During the last decade, there has been growing recognition that exclusionary zoning laws that make it harder to build affordable housing are playing a major role in the national housing shortage, the rising cost of housing, and the segregation we see in our cities.
+If you want to construct a new building, zoning codes determine how large it can be, how many parking units it has to include, and even how far it must be set back from the street.
+During the last decade, there has been growing recognition that exclusionary zoning laws that make it harder to build multifamily and affordable housing are playing a major role in the national housing shortage, the rising cost of housing, and the segregation we see across our communities.

 Most conversations about exclusionary zoning focus on how it blocks low-income residents from sought-after communities.
 In a new article published in Demography, I go further, showing how exclusionary zoning is even more consequential: It can both lock people out of opportunity and put additional strain on already high-poverty communities next door.